Greece 5 - yacht charters

 We found a lovely small bay on the north side just west of the large bay of Porto Heli (Porto Cheli) with the moorings.
 It took us two hours before we had set two anchors and had both boats tied off to the shore and properly tied to each other.
 The ferries going in and out of the bays would periodically make large waves which made the rafting more difficult and we had to make sure our shrouds would not touch in these conditions.
 It was worth the extra effort and after two hours we were secure and in a wonderful spot.

 At 3:00 am the anchor drag alarm on the GPS went off.
-I had set it for 15 meters and as the wind shifted from East to West the boats moved 18 meters, even though we were held in place by two anchors and three shore lines.
+I had set it for 15 meters and as the wind shifted from east to west the boats moved 18 meters, even though we were held in place by two anchors and three shore lines.
 I reset the alarm to 30 meters and went back to sleep.
 This modern vessel has an amazing number of alarms.
 There are depth alarms both for shallow and deep water, alarms on the GPS, low voltage alarms on the batteries, even the bow thruster beeps at you if it feels it has been on for too long.

 Porto Heli to Ak Korakas